Special assessment on convicted persons

 The special assessment on convicted persons is part of the sentence of all offenders convicted of federal crimes in the United States.
-It applies on a per-count basis; thus, an offender convicted of 14 counts of bank robbery would need to pay 14 $100 special assessments, for a total of $1,400.
+It applies on a per-count basis.
+For any federal felony, the assessment is always $100 per count.
+The assessment for federal misdemeanors range from $5 to $25.
+For example, a person convicted of 14 federal felonies would need to pay 14 $100 special assessments, for a total of $1,400.
 The money is used to fund the Crime Victims Fund.
 The sentencing judge is not authorized to waive the special assessment, even for the indigent.